jfmatth/hugobuilder/README.md

 Feel free to use this in your project to build your static site files, and then move those into maybe an NGINX container hosting your files.

-I have an example that I use below
+I have an example below

 ## What does this container do